hvihvi/glnt/README.md

 By default, it ensures that any code modification to a `**/*.js` file also has a modification to a `**/*.test.js` file.

-If the commit message contains `#untested` (configurable tag), this rule doesn't apply.
+If the commit message contains any tag in `skipTags`, this rule doesn't apply.
-The idea here is that if a part of the code is purposely untested, the commit message should try to provide an explanation.
+The idea here is that if a code modification comes with no test modification, the commit message should try to provide an explanation.

 - TODO make the code filename match test filename